 In August 1938, a group of men showed up to a Victorian Gothic mansion in the town of Bletchley Park in Buckinghamshire.
 It was a couple of weeks after the Glorious Twelfth, the start of hunting season in England.
-Ten bucks says they were all wearing tweed knickers and jolly caps, but that’s beside the point.
+Ten bucks say they were all wearing tweed knickers and jolly caps, but that’s beside the point.

-They said they were part of a shooting party, ready to fire hundreds shells at wild birds.
+They said they were part of a shooting party, ready to fire hundreds of shells at wild birds.
 But, in reality, they were scholars turned code-breakers who’d come to evaluate the estate as a wartime location for intelligence activity.
 They were members of the Government Code and Cypher School, and, their journey into the English countryside would not prove in vain.

 Bletchley Park went on to play a vital role in World War II.
 It employed 10,000 people involved in gathering military intelligence.
 Among the workers were pattern recognition experts who cracked enemy codes and helped bring an early end to the war.

-Some say, the information age was born at Bletchley Park, home to the world’s first electronic computer, Colossus.
+Some say the information age was born at Bletchley Park, home to the world’s first electronic computer, Colossus.